-You see, this lady was my grandmother.
+You see, this lady pictured above was my grandmother.
 And she died after a long fight with breast cancer before I was even in high school.

 I’ve always done what I could to help support breast cancer research and breast cancer patients, usually donating money.
 But last year when both my boys were finally in school all day, I also started volunteering my time with a local group, the Breast Cancer Resource Center (BCRC).
 And through them I met another group, Crafting Comfort.

-Crafting Comfort is a 501(c)(3) nonprofit that gets together to do charitable sewing.
-And some of the things they make are these post surgery camisoles, which help patients with two post mastectomy difficulties – they can’t easily lift their arms to get dressed (you try putting your clothes on without lifting your arms – it’s pretty darn hard) and they usually have surgical drains that they have to carry with them for up to 2 weeks.
+Crafting Comfort was a 501(c)(3) nonprofit that did charitable sewing.
+And some of the things they made were these post surgery camisoles, which help patients with two post mastectomy difficulties – they can’t easily lift their arms to get dressed (you try putting your clothes on without lifting your arms – it’s pretty darn hard) and they usually have surgical drains that they have to carry with them for up to 2 weeks.

 To get the pattern, add it to your cart using the button below.

-Payment will be processed through Crafting Comfort’s Paypal and your pattern link will be emailed to your email address.
+Payment will be processed through E-junkie and Paypal and your pattern link will be emailed to your Paypal email address.
 The suggested price is $5, because that amount covers the cost of materials for one donated camisole.
 However, you can edit your price and pay more or less than that amount as you are able.

 Please note: only 100 free patterns can be processed per day.
 Even $1 helps, so if you can purchase the pattern for any amount of money, please do so that others who cannot afford to can still access the file.
 If you are trying to get the pattern for free and cannot check out, you can try back another day as there is nothing we can do to override the 100/day limit.